amplience/dc-delivery-sdk-ios/README.md

 ### Fetch content by delivery key

-Once you have [set a delivery key for a slot or content item](https://docs.amplience.net/development/delivery-keys/readme.html), the content item must be published before it can be retrieved using this SDK.
+Once you have [set a delivery key for a slot or content item](https://docs.amplience.net/development/delivery-keys/readme.html), the content item must be published with its delivery key before it can be retrieved using this method.

 The `getContentByKey(key: )` method accepts a callback which will resolve to the JSON of your slot or content item.
 If no content is found with the provided key then the callback will resolve with `error != nil`.